 Ms. Seta Tutundjian, Director of Programs at ICBA since 2018, is a visionary and strategic social change champion for sustainability, climate change mitigation and adaptation and social responsibility.

 She is a seasoned leader in advancing sustainable development having led the formulation and implementation of several complex, multi- sectoral transformational change programs that promoted a greener and more sustainable economy and culture, as well as more efficient and responsive organizations.
 This involved building partnerships and alliances; policy and institutional reform, formulating strategies and tactical communications and advocacy initiatives; mobilizing resources; and organizing grass-root community action.

-Ms. Tutundjian has extensive experience in development, primarily strategy formulation, building alliances, social marketing, strategic communications, advocacy, and institutional strengthening.
-She has led the formulation and implementation of several complex and multi- sectoral policy reform, strategic communications and advocacy programs in the water, agriculture, environment and energy sectors.
+Programs Ms. Tutundjian led are used as case studies for best practices.
 For example, the Water Efficiency and Public Information for Action project is used as a case study for international development by the Center for International Development at Harvard University and is presented in three marketing handbooks by Philip Kotler and Nancy Lee.
 The Community Based Initiatives program is also presented in Philip Kotler and Nancy Lee’s Social Marketing Handbook.
 The Instituting Water Demand Management project won the Global Water Intelligence distinction award in the Water Efficiency Project of 2010.

-She is a recipient of several awards including, the prestigious Superior Honor Award by the Government of the United States of America in 2012.
+Ms. Tutundjian has extensively worked in the water, environment, energy and agricultural sectors, and is a recipient of several awards including, the prestigious Superior Honor Award by the Government of the United States of America in 2012.